';

 #1 | Arrive at PDX, rent a car and head north on I-205 (just a short trip across the I-205 bridge from Oregon into Washington), then east on State Route 14 into the Columbia River Gorge National Scenic Area.
 The Columbia River Gorge is a result of the Missoula Floods which refer to the cataclysmic floods that swept periodically across eastern Washington and down the Columbia River Gorge at the end of the last ice age.
 For more information on this geologic wonder, check out the Ice Age Floods Institute at www.iafi.org.

 Washougal, Washington is the Gateway to the Gorge and definitely worth a stop.
-Plan to visit Pendleton Woolen Mill’s store in Washougal, take a tour of the mill and don’t miss the deals available at the Outlet Store.
-Then walk the few blocks to downtown Washougal for lunch at Our Bar.
+Plan to visit Pendleton Woolen Mills store in Washougal, take a tour of the mill and don’t miss the deals available at the Outlet Store.
+Then walk a couple blocks to downtown Washougal for lunch at Trap Door Brewing + Kitchen for a slice of pizza.
 Once you are satiated by a tasty meal, head east for adventure!

 #2 | State Route 14 is also known as the Lewis & Clark Scenic Byway, paralleling the Columbia River.
 Marvel at the landscape as you pass Cape Horn and Beacon Rock and man’s accomplishment harnessing the waters of the Columbia at Bonneville Dam.
 Just past the Bridge of the Gods you will enter Stevenson, your home for the night.